birfan/MultimodalRecognition/README.md

 This repository contains the code and the libraries for open world user recognition using Multi-modal Incremental Bayesian Network, which is integrated on a Pepper robot, as described in the following papers:

- * Bahar Irfan, Michael Garcia Ortiz, Natalia Lyubova, and Tony Belpaeme (under review), "Multi-modal Open World User Identification", ACM Transactions on Human-Robot Interaction (THRI).
+ * Bahar Irfan, Michael Garcia Ortiz, Natalia Lyubova, and Tony Belpaeme (2021), "Multi-modal Open World User Identification", Transactions on Human-Robot Interaction (THRI), ACM, [DOI:10.1145/3477963](https://doi.org/10.1145/3477963).

- * Bahar Irfan, Natalia Lyubova, Michael Garcia Ortiz, and Tony Belpaeme (2018), "Multi-modal Open-Set Person Identification in HRI", 2018 ACM/IEEE International Conference on Human-Robot Interaction Social Robots in the Wild workshop.
+ * Bahar Irfan, Natalia Lyubova, Michael Garcia Ortiz, and Tony Belpaeme (2018), "Multi-modal Open-Set Person Identification in HRI", 2018 ACM/IEEE International Conference on Human-Robot Interaction [Social Robots in the Wild workshop](http://socialrobotsinthewild.org/wp-content/uploads/2018/02/HRI-SRW_2018_paper_6.pdf).

-[https://agrum.gitlab.io/pages/pyagrum.html](pyAgrum) library is used for implementing the Bayesian network structure in MMIBN:
+[pyAgrum](https://agrum.gitlab.io/pages/pyagrum.html) library is used for implementing the Bayesian network structure in MMIBN:

- * Christophe Gonzales, Lionel Torti and Pierre-Henri Wuillemin (2017), "aGrUM: a Graphical Universal Model framework", International Conference on Industrial Engineering, Other Applications of Applied Intelligent Systems, Springer, [https://doi.org/10.1007/978-3-319-60045-1_20](DOI:10.1007/978-3-319-60045-1_20)
+ * Christophe Gonzales, Lionel Torti and Pierre-Henri Wuillemin (2017), "aGrUM: a Graphical Universal Model framework", International Conference on Industrial Engineering, Other Applications of Applied Intelligent Systems, Springer, [DOI:10.1007/978-3-319-60045-1_20](https://doi.org/10.1007/978-3-319-60045-1_20).

 Please cite all the papers mentioned above if you are using MMIBN.